HMS Glasgow (C21): Postwar

 On 22 August 1945 Glasgow set out with HMS Jamaica for the East Indies as acting flagship.
 She transferred to the Indian Ocean arriving in Colombo on 5 October to relieve HMS Phoebe as the flagship of 5th Cruiser Squadron.
 After serving for two years in the Indian Ocean Glasgow returned to Portsmouth and was placed in the Reserve.
-Following a refit she was re-commissioned in September 1948 and deployed to the America and West Indies Station, where she was the flagship.
+Following a refit she was re-commissioned in September 1948 and on 26 October, 1948, Glasgow replaced HMS Sheffield at her new base, the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, as the flagship on the America and West Indies Station.
 She attended the Halifax bicentenary celebrations in Nova Scotia in 1949, returning to the UK in October 1950.

 She was then refitted at Chatham in 1951 before becoming in 1952 the flagship of the Mediterranean Fleet based at Malta under Admiral the Earl Mountbatten of Burma.
 In 1953, she took part in the film Sailor of the King.
 In the same year she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

 Together with HMS Gambia, HMS Bermuda, HMS Eagle, seven destroyers and two frigates she escorted Queen Elizabeth II and Duke of Edinburgh on board the royal yacht Britannia at the end of their world tour to Malta where they arrived on 2 May 1954.
 She was still in the Mediterranean Fleet when together with HMS Gambia she participated in August 1954 in the withdrawal of 40 Commando Royal Marines from Port Said.

 In 1955 Glasgow returned to the UK, and in May 1955 onwards rejoined the Home Fleet as flagship of the Flag Officer D (Flotillas) before being paid off at Portsmouth in November 1956.
 The Suez crisis in 1956 caused Glasgow to be temporarily re-commissioned.